rknightuk/rknight.me/src/posts/2022/how-not-to-copy-gif-to-clipboard-programatically.md

 ---
-title: How (Not) to Copy Gif to Clipboard Programatically
+title: How (Not) to Copy Gifs to Clipboard Programatically
 permalink: /how-not-to-copy-gif-to-clipboard-programatically/index.html
 date: 2022-12-01
 excerpt: "My futile attempts at trying to copy a gif to the clipboard programatically"